-Multiplex PCR NZYTaq 2× Green Master Mix is a premixed readyto-use solution designed for the simultaneous amplification of multiple DNA fragments (up to 15 targets) in a single tube.
-The Master Mix contains dNTPs and reaction buffer at optimal concentrations for efficient multiplexing of targets ranging in size from 70 bp to 2.5 kb over a broad range of primer and template concentrations.
-MgCl2 final concentration is 2.5 mM, allowing the implementation of a comprehensive variety of PCR protocols.
-Amplification efficiency is further improved by the inclusion of a recombinant modified enzyme derived from Taq DNA polymerase, which was engineered to display a hot-start-like PCR capacity and high processivity (fast polymerisation).
+Multiplex PCR NZYProof 2× Green Master Mix is a premixed readyto-use solution designed for the simultaneous amplification of multiple DNA fragments (up to 15 targets) in a single tube with high accuracy.
+The Master Mix contains an engineered proofreading DNA polymerase displaying a hot-start-like PCR capacity and high processivity (fast polymerisation), while reducing errors due to its $3'\rightarrow 5'$ exonuclease activity.
 The enzyme is inactive at room temperature, avoiding extension of non-specifically annealed primers or primer-dimers, and thus ensuring highly specific and sensitive multiplex PCR amplification.
-In addition, reactions assembled with Multiplex PCR NZYTaq 2× Green Master Mix may be directly loaded onto agarose gels, which simplifies the workflow.
+In addition, the master mix contains dNTPs and reaction buffer at optimal concentrations for efficient multiplexing of targets ranging in size from 70 bp to 2.5 kb over a broad range of primer and template concentrations. $MgCl_2$ final concentration is 1.5 mM, allowing the implementation of a comprehensive variety of PCR protocols.
+Reactions assembled with Multiplex PCR NZYProof 2× Green Master Mix may be directly loaded onto agarose gels, which simplifies the workflow.
 There are two dyes (blue and yellow) in the mix that allow monitoring the progress of electrophoresis.
-Multiplex PCR NZYTaq 2× Green Master Mix is not suitable when direct fluorescent or absorbance readings are required without prior purification of the amplified DNA from PCR.
-We recommend using the master mix version without dyes - Multiplex PCR NZYTaq 2× Colourless Master Mix (MB336) - or purifying the PCR product using NZYGelpure (MB011) before performing any other protocol.
+Multiplex PCR NZYProof 2× Green Master Mix is not suitable when direct fluorescent or absorbance readings are required without prior purification of the amplified DNA from PCR.
+We recommend using the master mix version without dyes - Multiplex PCR NZYProof 2× Colourless Master Mix (MB338) - or purifying the PCR product using NZYGelpure (MB011) before performing any other protocol.